 Today is Earth Day, 2016: a moment when we should do something to honor the importance of the earth in our lives.
 Here is my contribution.

-While watching the new version of Point Break I was fascinated with the concept of the Ozaki Eight: eight ordeals that honors the forces of nature.
-According to the film the challenge is to create a perfect line, a path, to achieve balance and enlightenment with nature; to use the teaching for liberating oneself rather than material gain.
+While watching the new version of Point Break I was fascinated with the concept of the Ozaki Eight: eight ordeals that honor the forces of nature.
+According to the film, the challenge is to create a perfect line, a path, to achieve balance and enlightenment with nature; to use the teaching for liberating oneself rather than material gain.
 These forces and the trials in the film include:

 - Life of Wind — wingsuit flying after jump from the Jungfrau, Swiss Alps